For example, if you need to split the JS variable by a character.

 Unless you’re running into performance issues with the toString() method, I would avoid this approach.

 It is worth noting that you’re unlikely to come across such performance issues.
-In reality, it would take an ungodly amount of conversions for this approach to be worth switching to.
+In reality, it would take an ungodly number of conversions for this approach to be worth switching to.

 To sum it up, any gains will be negligible, especially in modern browsers.
-Use the toString() method instead.
+Instead, use the toString() method.